For a Toxics-Free Future

 Building a Global Toxics-Free Movement.

-IPEN serves a global information source for a wide variety of audiences: NGOs, grassroots organizers, scientists, health officials, international officials, and governments, among others.
+IPEN serves a global information source for a wide variety of audiences: NGOs, grassroots organizers, scientists, health officials, and governments, among others.
 Its international trainings and capacity-building work, publications, and media outreach have made it a “go to” source for emerging information on toxic chemicals and wastes.